dumberjs/dumberjs.github.io/resources.md

 All unknown files are treated as text modules.
 The includes html files.

 This means `dumber` cannot bundle binary files like jpeg pictures. (`wasm` is the only binary format `dumber` accepts.)

+## 6. npm files

+npm files are not explicitly added to gulp stream. `dumber` automatically brings in the needed npm files based on code tracing.

 ## About gulp stream